As one internet sage stated “It’s just walking“. So why go on a guided trip?

 I had (have) the time to use my free time for outdoor pursuits.

 Even being married, I tend to take off frequently.
-An understanding a past partner who will sometimes accompany me, no children, we do not own a house and I jealousy guard any free time I may have.
+An understanding someone who will sometimes accompany me, no children, we do not own a house and I jealousy guard any free time I may have.

 But what if I took up backpacking in my 30s or 40s esp if I had children, a house and other traditional obligations?